vwxyzjn/cleanrl/docs/rl-algorithms/td3.md

     Note that [`td3_continuous_action.py`](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/td3_continuous_action.py) uses gym MuJoCo v2 environments while [`TD3.py`](https://github.com/sfujim/TD3/blob/master/TD3.py) (Fujimoto et al., 2018)[^2] uses the gym MuJoCo v1 environments.
 According to the :material-github: [openai/gym#834](https://github.com/openai/gym/pull/834), gym MuJoCo v2 environments should be equivalent to the gym MuJoCo v1 environments.

-    Also note the performance of our `td3_continuous_action.py` seems to perform worse than the reference implementation on Walker2d.
+    Also note the performance of our `td3_continuous_action.py` seems to be worse than the reference implementation on Walker2d.
 This is likely due to :material-github: [openai/gym#938](https://github.com/openai/baselines/issues/938).
 We would have a hard time reproducing gym MuJoCo v1 environments because they have been long deprecated.

     One other thing could cause the performance difference: the original code reported the average episodic return using determinisitc evaluation (i.e., without exploration noise), see [`sfujim/TD3/main.py#L15-L32`](https://github.com/sfujim/TD3/blob/385b33ac7de4767bab17eb02ade4a268d3e4e24f/main.py#L15-L32), whereas we reported the episodic return during training and the policy gets updated between environments steps.